rugbyprof/2143-ObjectOrientedProgramming/Assignments/04-Test-1/README.md

 # Test 1 Study Guide
 ***Test Date: 23 Feb 2017***

-I will provide a python cheatsheet for the exam.
+- I will provide a python cheatsheet for the exam.
 Syntax should not be an issue.
 [HERE](https://github.com/rugbyprof/2143-ObjectOrientedProgramming/blob/master/Resources/python_cheatsheet.md) is the sheet.
+- Show up to class on time.
+- Bring a pencil, pens not allowed.
+- Bring a blue book.
+- Questions on the actual test could be exact copies of the question below, more likely they will be closely related in scope.
+In the case of lists and dictionaries be ready for varying types of organizations. (e.g. Lists of dictionaries of lists, or Dictionaries of lists of dictionaries, etc.).
+You get the picture.

 ## Definitions: